 Therefore, it is wrong to say that there is a reversal in the trend when prices and Chikou-Span cross the Cloud.
 There will be a reversal of trend if, and only if, prices break the range in the opposite direction of the previous trend.
 If you do not understand this then you will inevitably lose a lot of trades...

 In my Ichimoku Course, ICHIMOKU KINKO HYO THE COMPLETE COURSE, you will find a detailed chapter about this topic including many examples and a video.
 In this essential chapter of the course, I explain in detail how to understand, interpret and use the twist.
 To illustrate the concept, I also give concrete examples of how to trade during a range phase.

 You can also watch the videos (in French) of my YouTube Channel 100% dedicated to Ichimoku, where I often explain how to use all these techniques.

 The cloud is made of two lines, Senkou-Span A and Senkou-Span B.

-Senkou-Span A (SSA) is the average of the Tenkan and the Kijun plotted 26 periods into the future, while Senkou-Span B (SSB) is the average of the last 52 highs and lows, plotted 26 periods into the future.
-This means that the present price movement determines the upcoming Cloud, and the space between these two lines forms the cloud itself (Kumo).
+Senkou-Span A (the SSA line) is the average of the Tenkan and the Kijun plotted 26 periods into the future, while Senkou-Span B (the SSB line) is the average of the last 52 highs and lows, plotted 26 periods into the future.
+This means that the present price movement determines the upcoming Cloud and that the space between these two lines forms the cloud itself (Kumo).